 New student orientation helps assist new students in making a successful transition to the academic and cultural environment of Calvin.
-Orientation Interns play an integral role in this process by: planning and executing Passport and Quest orientation programs; recruiting, selecting, training and leading a staff of orientation leaders; supporting Calvin’s mission in day-to-day contact with new students and their parents; and participating in appropriate evaluation of Calvin's orientation programs.
+Orientation interns play an integral role in this process by: planning and executing orientation programs and Quest welcome week programs; recruiting, selecting, training, and leading a staff of orientation leaders; supporting Calvin’s mission in day-to-day contact with new students and their parents; and participating in appropriate evaluation of Calvin's orientation programs.

-There are eight Orientation Interns who will work with the Campus Involvement and Leadership Office staff to administer the orientation programs.
+There are six orientation interns who will work with the Campus Involvement and Leadership Office staff to administer the orientation programs.

 - Who can apply?

-Any Calvin student with the following characteristics may apply for the Orientation Intern position:
+Any Calvin student with the following characteristics may apply for an orientation intern position:

 - Specific responsibilities

-Orientation Interns will begin in February 2015 and will complete their service in the end of September 2015, except for assisting in the selection of the following year’s Orientation Interns in the winter.
+Orientation interns will begin serving in February 2020 and will complete their service in the end of September 2020—except for assisting in the selection of the following year’s orientation interns in the winter.
 They will be involved in all aspects of Calvin's orientation programs, including the programs for first-year students, transfer students, and parents.

-Orientation Interns are required to be available during the spring and summer months to coordinate and staff the program.
-Interns will be given 4 vacation days during the summer that can be taken at appropriate times.
+Orientation interns are required to be available during the spring and summer months to coordinate and staff the program.
+Interns will be given three weeks off during the summer (July 1–20).

-- Interns commitment will be between 8–12 hours per week between February 12 and final exams.
+- Interns' commitment will be between 6–12 hours per week between February 11 and final exams.

 - Interns will attend weekly scheduled meetings to receive training for their position, build camaraderie, set goals, and discuss and plan summer and fall orientation.